-Mysterious mailer slams lawmakers for proposal to change Washington’s estate tax — and raises questions about transparency
+Mysterious Seattle-area mailer slams lawmakers for trying to change Washington state’s estate tax.
+Who sent it?

 There’s a generic picture of a bearded man in a suit in the top corner of the mailer, with a leering grin and holding wads of cash.
 Toward the bottom is an innocent-looking family.
 And then there’s the frantic, sky-is-falling appeal asking residents to oppose House Bill 1465.

-“YOUR family-owned business and your home WILL be sold by the tax collector if Javier Valdez and Gerry Pollet have their way!” it reads.
+“YOUR family-owned business and your home WILL be sold by the tax collector if Javier Valdez and Gerry Pollet have their way,” it reads.
 It later adds that the bill will impose a 40% estate tax for people and small businesses.

 But unlike standard campaign election mail, these fliers don’t identify the group or person who funded them.
 Deepening the intrigue, the surreptitious sponsor postmarked them from Portland.